 “An EU carbon price floor for the power sector would constitute a significant improvement to the EU ETS,” the paper concludes.
 “This would reaffirm the EU’s position as a climate leader and contribute to achieving its ambitious decarbonisation targets.”

 Given the political difficulty of quickly implementing such an EU-wide carbon price floor, the paper says that individual EU countries might as an interim step wish to introduce a national carbon price floor, as Great Britain has already done and the Netherlands is planning.
 This can help address the future of coal – avoiding “lock in” to an unsustainable technology.
-The British price floor has had a dramatic impact, with the share of coal-fired generation dropping from 41 per cent in 2013 to less than eight per cent in 2017.
+The British price floor has had a dramatic impact, with the share of coal-fired generation dropping from 41% in 2013 to less than 8% in 2017.

 The EPRG is housed at Cambridge Judge Business School.
 Authors of the new paper – entitled “When is a carbon price floor desirable?” – are David Newbery, Emeritus Professor of Economics at the University of Cambridge and Director of the EPRG; Dr David Reiner, University Senior Lecturer in Technology Policy at Cambridge Judge and Assistant Director of the EPRG; and Robert Ritz, Senior Research Associate at Cambridge Judge and Assistant Director of the EPRG.